EECS150/fpga_labs_fa22/lab5/spec/spec.md

 ## Lab Deliverables
-### Lab Checkoff (due in two weeks from your lab section)
+### Lab Checkoff (due Monday 10/17)
 To checkoff for this lab, have these things ready to show the TA:
   - Go through the UART simulation results and show that your UART behaves as expected.
 What do the testbenches do?
   - Go through the FIFO simulation results and show it works correctly.
-  - Demonstrate that you can type characters rapidly on the keyboard and have them echoed back in your `screen` session (mode 0)
-  - Demonstrate that the characters you entered can be replayed when you switch to mode 1.
---->

-## Lab Deliverables - Coming Soon!
-### Lab Checkoff (due in two weeks from your lab section)
+  - Demonstrate on FPGA that it can perform write and read operations with the memory: 1. read after write, in random addresses and orders (e.g. W-R-W-R or W-W-R-R etc.)

 ## Personal Laptop Instructions